WHEN DOES CHRIST RETURN? PART FIVE

 After the death of Nebuchadnezzar, Amel-Marduk, son of Nebuchadnezzar, reigned as king of Babylon a short time.
 He was followed by Neriglisar, brother-in-law to Amel-Marduk and then Labashi-Marduk, son of Neriglisar.

 Nabonidus, an apparent son-in-law of Nebuchadnezzar, became the final king of Babylon.
 Nabonidus had a son named Belshazzar whom Daniel identifies as King in Babylon at the time it was invaded by the Persian armies.
-Neo-Babylon cuneiform dating from the 12th year of Nabonidus, shows Belshazzar as having equal status with his father.
+Neo-Babylonian cuneiform dating from the 12th year of Nabonidus, shows Belshazzar as having equal status with his father.
 Nabonidus appointed Belshazzar to rule Babylon while he, himself ruled and lived in Tema located in Arabia.
 After Babylon was invaded by the Persians, Nabonidus was treated well by the Persian king Cyrus.

 After the Persians conquered Babylon, a man named Gubaru was commissioned by Cyrus to govern Babylon.
 Gubaru was given the title name of Darius (See The Expositors Bible Commentary, volume 7, page 76-77).
 Cyrus gave the initial decree for the Jews to return and rebuild Jerusalem and the temple.
 Darius later reinstated this decree.